MaxSAT Resolution and Subcube Sums: Introduction

 The most well-studied propositional proof system is Resolution (\res), \cite{Blake37,Robinson65}.
 It is a refutational line-based system that operates on clauses, successively inferring newer clauses until the empty clause is derived, indicating that the initial set of clauses is unsatisfiable.
 It has just one satisfiability-preserving rule: if clauses $A \vee x$ and $B\vee \neg x$ have been inferred, then the clause $A\vee B$ can be inferred.
 Sometimes it is convenient, though not necessary in terms of efficiency, to also allow a weakening rule: from clause $A$, a clause $A \vee x$ can be inferred.
 While there are several lower bounds known for this system, it is still very useful in practice and underlies many current SAT solvers.

-While deciding satisfiability of a propositional formula is NP-complete, the MaxSAT question is an optimization question, and deciding whether its value is as given (i.e.\ deciding, given a formula and a number $k$, whether the maximum number of clauses simultaneously satisfiable is exactly $k$) is potentially harder since it is hard for both NP and coNP.
+While deciding satisfiability of a propositional formula is NP-complete, the MaxSAT question is an optimization question, and deciding whether its value is as given (i.e.\ deciding, given a formula and a number $k$, whether $k$ clauses can be simultaneously satisfied but $k+1$ clauses cannot be satisfied) is potentially harder since it is hard for both NP and coNP.
 A proof system for MaxSAT was proposed in \cite{BLM-AI2007,LHG-AI08}.
 This system, denoted MaxSAT Resolution or more briefly \maxres, operates on multi-sets of clauses.
 At each step, two clauses from the multi-set are resolved and removed.
 The resolvent, as well as certain ``disjoint'' weakenings of the two clauses, are added to the multiset.
 The invariant maintained is that for each assignment $\rho$, the number of clauses in the multi-set falsified by $\rho$ remains unchanged.
-The process stops when the multi-set has a satisfiable instance along with $k$ copies of the empty clause; $k$ is exactly the minimum number of clauses of the initial multi-set that must be falsified by every assignment.
+The process stops when the multi-set has a satisfiable instance along with $k$ copies of the empty clause; $k$ is exactly the minimum number of clauses of the initial multi-set that must be falsified by every assignment. \cite{BLM-AI2007}